2476 San Diego Ave

 “The earliest documented ghost at the Whaley House is “Yankee Jim.”
 James (aka Santiago) Robinson was convicted of attempted grand larceny in San Diego in 1852, and hanged on a gallows off the back of a wagon on the site where the house now stands.
 The local newspaper reported that he “kept his feet in the wagon as long as possible, but was finally pulled off.
 He swung back and forth like a pendulum until he strangled to death.”
 Although Thomas Whaley had been a spectator at the execution, he did not let it disuade him from buying the property a few years later and building a home for his family there.
 According to the San Diego Union, “soon after the couple and their children moved in, heavy footsteps were heard moving about the house.
 Whaley described them as sounding as though they were made by the boots of a large man.
 Finally he came to the conclusion that these unexplained footfalls were made by Yankee Jim Robinson.”
 Another source states that Lillian Whaley, the Whaleys’ youngest daughter who lived in the house until 1953, “had been convinced the ghost of “Yankee Jim” haunted the Old House.”
 A visitor to the museum in 1962 mentioned that “the ghost had driven her family from their visit there more than 60 years , her mother was unnerved by the phantom walking noise and the strange way the windows unlatched and flew up.”

 Personal Story: I happen to have had a personal ghostly experience in the Whaley House when I was a child and would love to share it.
 These days all of the rooms are glassed off so you can’t go inside them.
-Well, when I was a kid there was just a rope keeping you from going in the rooms, and well, that wasn’t going to stop me from going in!
+When I was a kid there was just a rope keeping you from going in the rooms, and well, that wasn’t going to stop me from going in!

 In one of the rooms I went in I remember extremely vividly looking in a long mirror and seeing behind me a young boy (about 5 yrs. old) in a 19th century-style outfit.
 He had suspenders, a paperboy hat, knee highs, etc. He was talking to a beautiful lady who actually kept looking at me through the mirror and giving me a mischevious smile.
 She didn’t seem evil, but devious.
 The weird thing about her was that she was all green!
 I mean green face, clothes, hair, etc. I wasn’t scared though.
 I was intrigued.
 I heard people coming up the stairs and I instinctively turned to see who it was.
 The little boy and lady were nowhere to be seen when I looked behind me & when I turned back to look in the mirror, the only person looking at me was my own reflection.
 The ghostly pair had vanished.
 It was an amazing experience.
 At such a young age, when my imagination was still going full-force, it was impossible for me to fully wrap this experience around my head.
 Regardless though, it has remained vividly in my memory ever since.